mrhenniger/MRHenniger_JS_Utilities/README.md

 # MRHenniger_JS_Utilities
  Utilities for HTML/CSS/JS written by Mike R Henniger

-This is a collection of utilities written my Mike Henniger to make working with vanilla JS and avoid bloated frame works with frequent updates which make hobby projects difficult to keep current.
+This is a collection of utilities written me, Mike Henniger, to make working with vanilla JS and avoid bloated frameworks with frequent updates which make hobby projects difficult to keep current.

 I originally wrote some of these utilities in JavaScript (see some files with _Original in the name), but this seemed a good project with which to build my TypeScript chops.
 So I am refactoring EVERYTHING.
 This is a work in progress.